Nederlandse versie

 Somali ostrich

 A bit further along, a large ostrich stares at us.
-It’s a Somali ostrich, a rather rare species, easily recognizable by the light blue neck and legs of the male.
+It’s a Somali ostrich, a rather rare species, easily recognisable by the light blue neck and legs of the male.
 With this sighting, we’ve already spotted our first member of the Samburu Five, as these ostriches are only found in this region.
 In other Kenyan parks, it’s the Masai ostrich, distinguished by its pink neck and legs, that prevails.
 The reason these two species have diverged over the last four million years is due to the Great African Rift Valley, which formed like a wedge between their habitats.

 D:\DataFoto\Foto's - Reizen\2009-07-10 Kenia - Tanzania\01 Samburu\Best Of\KETA0045y.jpg